soran-ghaderi/EfficientCoF/README.md

 # NUSCCF
-A new method to find neighbor users that improves the performance of Collaborative Filtering This was implemented as B.Sc's final thesis written in python.
+A new method to find neighbor users that improves the performance of Collaborative Filtering.

+This was implemented as B.Sc's final thesis written in python.
 A good level of modularity is considered whilst coding; same as previous, mostly an architecture has been defined in order to keep simplicity and avoid any confusion.
 Soran Ghadri summer 2018